84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Washington Traditional Public Schools

-First, most children in Washington (and in America) attend traditional public schools.
+First, most children in Washington (about 87.3% of K-12 student) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, and operated by school districts.
 They are funded by taxpayers like you.
 Did you know that, on average, Washington spends $15,570 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Washington offers some open enrollment for public school.
 Open enrollment refers to whether parents can choose to send their child to any public school in Washington, regardless of where they live or where the school is located.
 Based on Washington’s laws, families are able to apply for transfers within their school district.
 Whether families can choose to transfer between districts will depend on local policies, so check with your school district if you are interested in this option.
 For a real-world example, you can check out Lake Washington School District’s open enrollment forms and guidelines.